kopsha/python-1o1/docs/lambda.rst

 In Python, a *lambda function* refers to a small, anonymous function.
 We call the functions *anonymous* because technically it has no name, and we don’t define it with the standard **def** keyword that we normally use in Python.
-Instead, lambda Functions are defined as one-liners that execute a single expression.
+Instead, lambda functions are defined as one-liners that execute a single expression.

+    Before we get started, a quick note: throughout this lesson I will use the terms *anonymous functions*, *lamda functions* or *lambda expressions* interchangeably.
+They all mean the same thing.

 Although they look different, lambda functions behave in the same way as regular functions that are declared using the *def* keyword.
 They are executed in a